Here are some American Billiard Radio (ABR) audio interviews with Dr. Dave

-I got more serious about pool about 10 years ago when I joined a pool league while I was living in Washington D.C. for a year.
+I got more serious about pool in the late 90's when I joined a pool league while I was living in Washington D.C. for a year.
 There were many great players (and serious gamblers) in the league.
 I would often ask them questions to try to learn as much as I could from them.
 One thing I learned is that many players (even some good ones) often don't truly understand how to plan and execute shots and run-outs.
 I also learned that many people willing to give advice often do poor jobs at trying to teach and help others apply the important basic principles of pool.
 Around the same time, I also started reading all instructional pool books available, because I wanted to improve so I could try to compete with those great players.
 In reading the books, I was often disappointed by how poorly some of them were written and illustrated.
 Many of them also described things wrongly from a physics perspective.
 That's when I started thinking about writing my own pool book that would cover all of the important principles, be very well illustrated and easy to read, and be supported by lots of great web resources (mostly video demonstrations).
 That's when I truly became passionate about the game.

 What does your typical day as Mechanical Engineering professor consist of?